Best Practices for Painting Rental Properties: A Landlord's Guide

 Touch up as needed

-Once the final coat is dry, do a walk-through to check for any spots that need touching up.
-Use a small brush to touch up trim, corners, and any drips or splatters on the walls or floors.
+After the final coat cures, do a walkthrough to spot‑check for misses, drips, or thin areas.
+Use a small brush to correct trim, corners, and any blemishes.

 Maintaining Painted Surfaces